ponylang/library-documentation-action/README.md

           RELEASE_TOKEN: ${{ secrets.RELEASE_TOKEN }}
 ```

 N.B.
 The environment variable RELEASE_TOKEN that is required by each step must be a personal access token with at least public_repo access.
 You can not use the GITHUB_TOKEN environment variable provided by GitHub's action environment.
-If you try to use GITHUB_TOKEN, the action will fail.

-## Additional setup

-Any user or organization that intends to use this action must have set up a fork of the [ponylang/main.actor-package-markdown](https://github.com/ponylang/main.actor-package-markdown) repository.

-So for example, if your GitHub user name is `JeannieQPublic`, then there needs to be a fork of `main.actor-package-markdown` at `JeannieQPublic/main.actor-package-markdown`.

-The personal access token user in the workflow configuration as `RELEASE_TOKEN` must have at least `public_repo` access to the `main.actor-package-markdown` fork.